top of page

 Resource Constraints: Time, Energy, and Attention

-• Calendar blocking - Schedule creativity like any other important meeting
+• Calendar blocking - Schedule creativity like other important meetings.

-• Energy management - Identify your peak creative hours and fiercely protect them
+• Energy management - Identify your peak creative hours and protect them.

 Bureaucracy and Risk Aversion: Navigating Organizational Inertia

-Large organizations often unintentionally create innovation-hostile environments through excessive processes, approval chains, and risk aversion.
+Large organizations often unintentional create environments hostile to innovation through excessive processes, approval chains, and risk aversion.

-• Frame innovations in terms of organizational priorities - Connect your creative ideas to strategic objectives
+• Frame innovations in terms of organizational priorities - Connect your ideas to strategic objectives.

 The Daily Practice: Building Your Creative Muscle

-Creativity isn't a talent—it's a practice.
-Here's how to strengthen your creative muscle daily:
+Creativity isn’t a talent; it’s a practice.
+Strengthen your creative muscle daily with these approaches:

 Curiosity Routines